surifirstpin/biplus_documentation/docs/README.md

  ### Connect to any data source

  Import data from files,databases, cloud drives, popular business applications and in-house apps.
-Its rapid setup connects people to data quickly and can retrieve massive amount of data with an ease as **BI+** is directly connected to your database.
+Its rapid setup connects people to data quickly and retrieve massive amount of data with an ease.

  ###  Smarter visualization
   Bi+ delivers fine tuned, easy-to-read reports and publish them throughout the organisation and easily accessed from web and mobile devices.
-Visualization delivers an innovative pictorial representation of your data in right context.
-Use advanced analytic integration and geographic calculation to broaden insight.
-It is fully interactive,easily adjustable and Zoom for better understanding.

  ### Beautiful Dashboards
 Join multiple report layouts into single good-looking dashboard, by customizing it as per your business needs.
 It is Provided with flexible layout options for your report by making it more easier to track the performance of each report at a time efficiently.
 ### Embedded analytics